alteryx/promote-python/README.md

 <hr>

 #### <a name="setup"></a>Initial Setup
-Load the `promote` package that was previously installed
+Load the `promote` library that was previously installed
 ```python
 import promote